wpsharks/s2member-kb/questions/2015/89-can-ipads-or-iphones-play-rtmp-streams.md

 If you want iPads and iPhones to play audio/video when using RTMP streams with JW Player, you'll need to configure fallback options that will use an MP4 or MP3 file as a fallback option when RTMP streaming is not supported.

-Please see the fallback examples in your Dashboard:
+Please see the fallback examples here:
-**s2Member ⥱ Download Options ⥱ JW Player v6 & RTMP Protocol Examples**
+**Dashboard → s2Member ⥱ Download Options ⥱ JW Player v6 & RTMP Protocol Examples**